mingrisch/compartmentmodels/README.md

 # compartmentmodels

-This library provides implementations of three tracer-kinetic models, which are often used for the analysis of DCE MRI data:  a two-compartment exchange model, a two-compartment uptake model and a one-compartment model (see (http://www.ncbi.nlm.nih.gov/pubmed/23563847) for a review).
+This library provides implementations of three tracer-kinetic models, which are often used for the analysis of DCE MRI data:

+* a two-compartment exchange model
+* a two-compartment uptake model and
+* a one-compartment model

+Please see http://www.ncbi.nlm.nih.gov/pubmed/23563847 for a review of these models.

 Currently, this library is under development, but in a usable status.
 However, the API might be changed without warning, until an official first release is made.

+## Requirements

 This package is developed under Python 2.7.
-A virtual environment is useful for installing this package.
-Currently, we need numpy, scipy for the numerics and pytest for the testing suite.
+Currently, numpy and scipy are required for the numerics and pytest for the testing suite.

 If you use the Anaconda distribution, all required libraries should be on board or should be easy to install.

 ## Usage of this library

-Using this library is demonstrated in the accompanying ipython notebook (PracticalFitting.ipynb)
+Using this library is demonstrated in the accompanying [ipython notebook](https://github.com/michimichi/compartmentmodels/blob/develop/PracticalModelFitting.ipynb)

 ## Contributing